pymssql/pymssql/docs/ref/_mssql.rst

    Close the connection and free all memory used.
 It can be called more than one time in a row.
 No exception is raised in this case.

+.. method:: MSSQLConnection.cur_db_name()

+   .. versionadded:: 2.3.x

+   This function returns the name of the current database for the connection.
+You can change the current database by calling the :meth:`~MSSQLConnection.select_db()` method on the connection :class:`MSSQLConnection` object.

 .. method:: MSSQLConnection.execute_query(query_string)
             MSSQLConnection.execute_query(query_string, params)